 - Train: The Optical Train currently in use by the Focus tab.
 Hover the mouse over this field for a more detailed description of the selected train. - Edit Button: Brings up the Optical Train dialog to view and potentially change the optical trains.

-Focus parameters are saved per Optical Train automatically and so multiple trains can be setup to manage different configurations with different parameters.
+Focus parameters are saved per Optical Train automatically.